-Using the HDMI connector on the rear panel, you can connect an external monitor or projector to the oscilloscope.
+Using the HDMI or DisplayPort connector on the side panel, you can connect one external monitor or projector to the oscilloscope.
+The display connectors are not plug & play, the monitor is recognized by the instrument during the boot process.

-- 1. NOTICE!
-Missing ground contact can damage the oscilloscope. - Ensure that the monitor and the oscilloscope are connected to a ground contact.
-See also: Chapter 3.1.6, "Connecting to power", on page 30. - 2.
-NOTICE!
-Use only standard-compliant monitor cables. - Connect the monitor or projector to a monitor connector on the rear panel.
+1. NOTICE!
+Missing ground contact can damage the oscilloscope.

+Ensure that the monitor and the oscilloscope are connected to a ground contact.
+See also: Chapter 3.1.6, "Connecting to power", on page 27.

+2. NOTICE!
+Use only standard-compliant monitor cables.

+Connect the monitor or projector to a monitor connector on the rear panel.